56 Companies That Pay College Tuition

 Ford

-Every year, Ford covers up to $6,000 of the yearly educational program costs of full-time employees.
-To be eligible for it, applicants must have been working for the company for at least 90 days.
+The multinational automobile manufacturer covers up to $6,000 of the yearly educational program costs of full-time employees.
+Applicants must have been working for the company for at least three months to be eligible.

 Gap

-Guess what the tuition reimbursement program of Gap is called?
-It’s GAP — the Gap tuition Assistance Program.
-It’s made to provide funding to employees who enroll in approved programs offered by partner community colleges.
+Guess what the name of the tuition reimbursement program of Gap is?
+GAP!
+It stands for the Gap Tuition Assistance Program, which funds employees who enroll in approved programs at partner community colleges.

 Geico

-One of the nicest things about Geico’s educational benefits is that it covers various eligible expenses, from tuition, books and various fees, amounting to up to $5,250 per year.
+One of the best things about Geico’s educational benefits is that it takes care of various eligible expenses, from tuition to transportation, amounting to up to $5,250 per year.

 Herschend Family Entertainment

-In 2022, Herschend Family Entertainment announced that all of its 11,000 employees would enjoy 100% coverage by the company of their tuition costs and books through its educational program called Grow U.
+In 2022, all 11,000 individuals working at Herschend Family Entertainment enjoyed 100% coverage of tuition costs and books through its educational program called Grow U.

 Home Depot